AVENTER-UG/traefik-mesos/README.md

-# Apache Mesos provider for Traefik
+# Traefik Provider for Apache Mesos

 These provider will add the functionality to use traefik with Apache Mesos.